MicrosoftDocs/visualstudio-docs/docs/deployment/how-to-publish-a-wpf-application-with-visual-styles-enabled.md

 ##  <a name="BKMK_publishsolwovs"></a> Publish the solution without visual styles enabled

 1. Ensure that your project does not have visual styles enabled.
-First, check your project’s manifest file for the following XML.
+First, check your project's manifest file for the following XML.
 Then, if the XML is present, enclose the XML with a comment tag.

      By default, visual styles are not enabled.